Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/assignment05_logit_rf_credit_scoring_solution.md

 ## Bootstrapping

-**Question 2.** Make an interval estimate of the average age for the customers who delayed the repayment with the confidence level equal 90%.
+**Question 2.** Make an interval estimate of the average age for the customers who delayed repayment with a 90% confidence level.
 Use the example from the article for reference.
 Also, use `np.random.seed(0)` as it was done in the article.
 What is the resulting interval estimate?

 1. 52.59 – 52.86
 2. 45.71 – 46.13